List of awards and nominations received by Louis C.K.

-This article is a List of awards and nominations received by Louis C.K.
+This article is a list of awards and nominations received by Louis C.K.

-Louis C.K. is an American standup up comedian.
+Louis C.K. is an American stand-up comedian.
 For his work performing stand-up, writing, acting, directing, producing and editing, C.K. has received several awards and nominations winning six Primetime Emmy Awards as well as three Grammy Awards, three Peabody Awards, three Critics' Choice Awards and a Screen Actors Guild Award with nominations for two Golden Globe Awards.
 He was included as one of the Time Magazine's 100 Most Influential People in 2012, and Rolling Stone ranked him on their list of the 50 best stand-up comics of all time in 2017.

-C.K. started his career as a stand up comedian in the late 1980s in Boston.
-He worked as a comedy writing for Late Night with Conan O'Brien from 1993 to 1994, the Late Show with David Letterman in 1995, and The Dana Carvey Show in 1996.
-He won the Primetime Emmy Award for Outstanding Writing for a Variety Series as a writer on the HBO late night talk show The Chris Rock Show in 1999.
+C.K. started his career as a stand-up comedian in the late 1980s in Boston.
+He worked as a comedy writer for Late Night with Conan O'Brien from 1993 to 1994, the Late Show with David Letterman in 1995, and The Dana Carvey Show in 1996.
+He won the Primetime Emmy Award for Outstanding Writing for a Variety Series as a writer on the HBO late-night talk show The Chris Rock Show in 1999.
 He has released several comedy specials and won three Primetime Emmy Awards for Outstanding Writing for a Variety Special for Live at the Beacon Theater (2011), Oh My God (2013), and Live at the Comedy Store (2015).
 He was Emmy-nominated for Chewed Up (2008), Hilarious (2010), and Louis C.K.
 2017 (2017).

 C.K. established himself as a showrunner in television with the FX dramedy series Louie (2010–2015), where he also served as the creator, actor, director, editor and producer.
 He won the Primetime Emmy Award for Outstanding Writing for a Comedy Series for the episodes "Pregnant" (2011) and "So Did the Fat Lady" (2014).
 As an actor, he won two Critics' Choice Television Awards for Best Actor in a Comedy Series with nominations for five Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series, two Golden Globe Awards for Best Actor – Television Series Musical or Comedy, and three Screen Actors Guild Awards for Outstanding Actor in a Comedy Series.
 He also co-created and executive produced Baskets (2016–2019), Better Things (2016–2019), and Horace and Pete (2016), winning two Peabody Awards for the later two shows.

 As an actor, he was nominated twice for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for the David O. Russell crime film American Hustle (2013), and Jay Roach's Hollywood blacklist drama Trumbo (2015), winning for the former.
 He hosted the NBC sketch comedy series Saturday Night Live four times from 2012 to 2017, and was nominated for three Primetime Emmy Awards for Outstanding Guest Actor in a Comedy Series.
 As a standup, he won three Grammy Awards for Best Comedy Album for Hilarious in 2012, Oh My God in 2015, and Sincerely Louis CK in 2022.
 He was Grammy-nominated for Live at Madison Square Garden in 2016 and Sorry in 2022.